 iv.
 Custom Domain

 Adding a custom domain is a trick to improve email deliverability.
 Also tracking links in your email body pulls your emails to the SPAM filter because the ESPs usually blacklist the tracking links.
 Providing a custom domain changes the original tracking domain with your customized domain, which is safe to use and not blacklisted by any email service providers.
-Usually, proper email automation tools like SalesHandy allows you to add a custom domain to your links to improve your email deliverability.
+Usually, proper email automation tools like SalesHandy allow you to add a custom domain to your links to improve your email deliverability.

 2. Sender Reputation